Holiday Entitlements - Useful Information

 - Unless the employment contract states otherwise, employees should give their employer notice of their intention to take leave.
 This should be at least twice as long as the holiday that they want to take.
 For example, an employee should give at least two weeks’ notice for a one-week holiday.

 - Employers must answer leave requests at least as far in advance as the length of leave requested.
 For example, they must answer a request for one week’s leave at least one week before the leave is due to start.

 - Should an employee leave employment during the holiday year, their employer must settle up on the employee's holiday entitlements.
 An employee has the right to be paid for any untaken statutory holiday entitlement that they have accrued.

-- If you are on statutory maternity or paternity leave you are still entitled to paid annual leave as well.
+- If you are on statutory maternity, paternity, adoption, shared parental or parental bereavement leave you are still entitled to paid annual leave as well.

 - Details of an employee's annual leave entitlements must be included in their contract of employment, or written statement of terms of employment.
 Note: This statement is required by law and from April 2020 must be provided to all workers by their first day.

 - Employers are well advised to have a clear annual leave policy in the handbook and contract of employment in order to clarify the manner in which annual leave may be taking, ultimately avoiding confusion and conflict in this matter.
 Further information can be found here.

 Carry Over of Annual Leave - Relaxation of rules due to Coronavirus disruption

 The rules in relation to the carry over of annual leave have been temporarily relaxed to deal with the coronavirus disruption.